Quansight/Quansight-website/apps/labs/posts/scaling-numpy-on-free-threaded-python.md

 bottlenecks in both NumPy and CPython were fixed.
 The changes I implemented in CPython to fix the bottlenecks in `tracemalloc`, the memory allocator, and module attribute lookups will also benefit other libraries and workloads on the free-threaded build beyond just NumPy.
-During this project work, I did the foundational work, such as adding the C API for making objects immortal and changing the raw allocator to use mimalloc, which will enable more libraries to easily fix similar bottlenecks in their own code and scale well on the
+During this project, I also did foundational work, such as adding the C API for making objects immortal and changing the raw allocator to use mimalloc, which will enable more libraries to easily fix similar bottlenecks in their own code and scale well on the